entity-framework-herencia

 When to Use TPH, TPT, or TPC?

-Ideal when the inheritance hierarchy is simple and there are not many properties specific to each type.
-It is the most common option due to its simplicity and performance.
+Ideal when the inheritance hierarchy is simple and there aren’t many properties specific to each type.
+It’s the most common option due to its simplicity and performance.

 Disadvantages of TPH

-• Wasted space: Columns that are not applicable to all entities may contain null values, leading to inefficient space usage.
+• Wasted space: Columns that are not applicable to all entities may contain null values, which can lead to inefficient space usage.

-Recommended when a normalized database schema is needed.
-It is useful in scenarios where the properties specific to each type are significant.
+Recommended when a normalized and clear database schema is needed.
+Useful in scenarios where properties specific to each type are significant.

 Disadvantages of TPT

-• Performance: Queries may be slower due to joins between tables.
+• Performance: Queries can be slower due to joins between tables.

 Suitable when optimal performance is needed and data redundancy is not a concern.
-It is a good middle ground between the two previous ones.
+It’s a good middle ground between the previous two.

 Disadvantages of TPC

-• Redundancy: Properties of the base class are duplicated in each table.
+• Redundancy: The base class properties are duplicated in each table.